EPCCed/eidf-docs/docs/safe-haven-services/code-management-mirroring-service.md

 - Code review
 - Wikis

-This page provides information on accessing and using the service, however is not intended as a guide to Gitea.
-Please see Gitea's own [documentation][gitea_docs] for general usage information.
-It is also assumed that users are familiar with git and the use of version control services.
+This guide provides information on accessing and using the service, however is not intended as a guide to Git or Gitea.
+We suggest the following resources as learning material:

+- The [Version Control with Git](https://swcarpentry.github.io/git-novice/) workshop by The Carpentries
+- Gitea's [documentation][gitea_docs] for general usage information

 ## Access